coder/docs/guides/customization/vnc.md

 dropdown

 c.
-Leave the [Container-based Virtual Machine (CVM)](../../environments/cvms.md) option unchecked, as it does not support VNCs at this time
+Leave the [Container-based Virtual Machine (CVM)](../../environments/cvms.md) option unchecked, as it does not support this image at this time

 d.
 Click **Create Environment**